-ML3220Z Italian 3 - Curriculum A ML3120Z Italian 3 - Curriculum H reading, and writing of Italian, and deepens understanding of Italian culture.
+ML3220Z Italian 3 - Curriculum A ML3120Z Italian 3 - Curriculum H

+This course builds upon and expands students' developing proficiency at the intermediate level in the three modes of communication (interpretive, interpersonal and presentational) via the skills of listening to, speaking, reading, and writing of Italian, and deepens understanding of Italian culture.
 The proficiency target for the end of this course is Intermediate Mid (beginning): students will be able to handle basic uncomplicated communication needed in daily life, askins and answering original questions, creating with language to express their own thoughts, using strings of more complex sentences.